skatsubo/pandoc-eq-num/README.md

 Convert 2 minimal samples `basic.tex` and `basic.md` to various formats and compare outputs.

 Note.
-For brewity we omit `--standalone` or `--verbose` pandoc flags.
+For brevity we omit `--standalone` or `--verbose` pandoc flags.

 Note.
 This section deliberately does not cover html + mathjax.